Laugavegur Hiking Trail in Iceland | Online Guide

 • Finish coordinates GPS: N63°51.470 – W19°13.640

-Heading out from the Hrafntinnusker hut the trail takes you through a valley with small ravines that sometimes may be filled with snow.
-A short and steep incline leads you to the highpoint of today’s walk.
+Heading out from the Hrafntinnusker hut, the trail takes you through a valley with small ravines that sometimes may be filled with snow.
+A short, steep incline leads you to the highpoint of today’s walk.
 If the visibility is good, a side trip to the summit of mountain Háskerðingur (1.281 m) will reward you with a breathtaking view.
 This is best done from the western slope of the mountain.
 But take care as you have to cross a glacier on the way.
 Ask the hut warden for further information.

 Evening walks: Hike up Mt.
 Brattháls, which takes 1 – 2 hours return.
 Wet feet are included as it’s necessary to wade the little stream running from Lake Álftavatn.
 Another good hike takes you up the Mt.
 Torfatindur (818m), estimated walking time 1 – 2 hours.